 November 14 is known around the globe as World Diabetes Day.
 The campaign is led by the International Diabetes Federation to try and help raise awareness of the condition – including its symptoms and what it is like to live with on a daily basis.

-Through social media and activities being held across the country, the campaign hopes to ensure that more people understand exactly what Diabetes is.
-To help the campaign, Careline365 will now give you all a insight into Diabetes.
+Through social media and activities being held across the country, the campaign hopes to ensure that more people understand exactly what diabetes is.
+To help the campaign, we’ve written this article to give you all an insight into diabetes.

 What is Diabetes?

 Diabetes is one of the most common life-long health conditions and affects around 3.5 million people in the United Kingdom alone – with a further 549,000 people who are living with the condition without even knowing it.